survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.
 The same should happen when you build the project.

 T> Especially on bigger projects it may be beneficial to run ESLint outside of webpack.
 That keeps code compilation fast while still giving the advantage of linting.
+Solutions like [lint-staged](https://www.npmjs.com/package/lint-staged) and [fastlint](https://www.npmjs.com/package/fastlint) can make this even faster.

-Most IDEs and editors have good integration as well so you can spot issues as you develop.
+T> Most IDEs and editors have good ESLint integration so you can spot issues as you develop.
 This applies to other linting tools as well.

 ## Customizing ESLint